mattjnewberry/dream-stays/TUTORIAL.md

 Remember the local travle agent really wants to market the location and "Dream stays" to our customers so they'll book a holiday, so try to encourage people to visit.
 Perhaps the weather is exceptionally nice, or there is a range of local wildlife to see.
 Think about the type of content that would persuade YOU to travel to a specific destination.
 BE CREATIVE!
 We want a website that stands out, not a boring website.

 Remember to use the knowledge shared in the slide deck to complete these activities and ask the assistents for help.
-We will walk through the first exercise together.
+We will walk through the exercises together but you'll have time to after each to go back through and update the content.

 There are also a million ways to design and implement a website, we're not worried about using best practices here, let's just get it working!